danielsollondon/platform-engineering/readme.md

 By the end of the document you will have:
 * Understanding of:
   * Tools - Have an understanding of some of popular cloud native infrastructure as code tools, and how they compare to existing tools, and tools that enable automation.
-  * Concepts - that are required to create a foundational, scaleable self service experiences.
+  * Concepts - that are required to create a foundational, scaleable self service experiences, e.g. apps of apps pattern etc.
   * How the approach fits into a bigger picture with existing developer flows with build and deploy.
   * Frameworks that build this out for you, e.g. [Azure Platform Engineering Sample](https://github.com/Azure-Samples/aks-platform-engineering
   ).
-* Code samples - that enable self serice experiences that enable:
+* Code samples for:
-  * Deploying dedicated and shared infrastructure.
+  * Self service deployment of dedicated and shared infrastructure.
-  * Deploy application environments - i.e. all the resources you need to deploy an applicaton
+  * Self service deployment of application environments - i.e. all the resources you need to deploy an application
-  * Deploy applicatons
+  * Self service deployment of applicatons or configurations on clusters
 * Azure'isms - insights into making them work on Azure.

 ## Components